Limit Distribution Theory for the Smooth 1-Wasserstein Distance with Applications: Introduction

-We consider three applications of the derived theory: (i) dependence of the classic empirical $\wass$ on the intrinsic dimension of the support; (ii) minimum distance estimation (MDE) with the SWD; and (iii) two-sample testing.
-For the first problem, we derive a bound on $\EE\big[\wass(P_n,P)\big]$ that matches the known sharp convergences rates from \cite{weed2019sharp}, while removing the compact support assumption that previous results required \cite{weed2019sharp,boissard2014,dudley1969speed}.
-For MDE problem, which was the focus on an earlier work by a subset of the authors \cite{Goldfeld2020limit_wass}, we establish measurability and strong consistency of the estimator $\hat{\theta}_n\in\argmin_{\theta\in\Theta}\gwass(P_n,Q_\theta)$, along with almost sure convergence of the associated minimal distance.
-Moving to a limit distribution analysis, we characterize the high-dimensional limits of $\sqrt{n}(\hat\theta_{n} - \theta^{\ast})$ and $\sqrt{n}\inf_{\theta\in\Theta}\gwass(P_n,Q_\theta)$, establishing $n^{-1/2}$ convergence rates for both quantities in arbitrary dimension.
-Similar MDE limit distribution results for $\wass$ are only known for $d=1$, naturally bottlenecked by the lack of high-dimensional limit distribution theory for the classic distance \cite{bassetti2006minimum,bernton2019parameter} (see also \cite{belili1999estimate,bassetti2006asymptotic}).
-Finally, we consider SWD two-sample testing (for equality of distribution) and prove consistency of tests based on the bootstrap.
-These results pose $\gwass$ as a potent tool for high-dimensional learning and inference, and demonstrate its utility for analyzing classic Wasserstein distances.
+We consider three applications of the derived theory: (i) dependence of the classic empirical $\wass$ on the intrinsic dimension of the support; (ii) two-sample homogeneity testing; and (iii) generative modeling via minimum expected distance estimation (MEDE) with the SWD.
+For the first problem, we derive a bound on $\EE\big[\wass(P_n,P)\big]$ that adapts to the (smooth) Wasserstein intrinsic dimension of $P$ (see \citet{weed2019sharp}).
+Our result matches known sharp convergences rates from \citet{weed2019sharp}, while removing the compact support assumption previous works imposed \citep{dudley1969speed,boissard2014,weed2019sharp}; similar results for unbounded supports but under a different notion of intrinsic dimensionality are available in \citet{singh2018minimax,lei2020}.
+For SWD two-sample homogeneity testing, we calibrate critical values via the bootstrap and prove consistency of the resulting test.
+Lastly, we consider MEDE as a formulation of implicit generative modeling when only samples are available from both the data distribution and the model (as is often the case in practice, e.g., generative adversarial networks (GANS) \cite{nowozin2016f,arjovsky2017wasserstein,gulrajani2017improved}).
+We establish measurability and strong consistency of the estimator $\hat{\theta}_{m,n}\in\argmin_{\theta\in\Theta}\EE\big[\gwass(P_n,Q_{\theta,m})\big|X_1\ldots,X_n\big]$, along with almost sure convergence of the associated minimal distance.
+Next, we characterize the high-dimensional limits of MEDE solutions and their $\gwass$ error, establishing $n^{-1/2}$ convergence rates for both quantities in arbitrary dimensions.
+Similar MEDE limit distribution results for $\wass$ are only known for $d=1$, bottlenecked by the lack of high-dimensional limit distribution theory for the classic distance \citep{bassetti2006minimum,bernton2019parameter} (see also \citet{belili1999estimate,bassetti2006asymptotic}).
+Our results pose $\gwass$ as a potent tool for high-dimensional learning and inference, and demonstrate its utility for analyzing classic Wasserstein distances.